When should I contact OIS?

 What Is the purpose of the visit?

 Again, there are many options.
-If the visitor intends to be primarily a student, for example, he or she will apply through International Admissions.
+If the visitor intends to be primarily a student, for example, they will apply through the international admissions process.
 Guest lecturers and conference speakers might qualify to be short-term visitors.
 An artist who is coming to IU to perform may already have a visa status that allows a guest performance, or the university may need to file a petition for the performer.
 Researchers or faculty members may need to have their host department apply for them to be J-1 exchange visitors.

 What is the visitor’s field of study or research?